amay0048/hackerrank/README.md

 The CITI Series Is Still on Hackerrank, but the main page seems to be missing.
 Here are the problems with some sort of grouping.

-Everything with a * is interested but may be overkill for interviews :-)
+Everything with a * is interesting but may be overkill for interviews :-)

 There is also a go version on these implementations: https://github.com/amay0048/ctci